dustinlyons/nixos-config/vm/README.md

    1:     Windows_FAT_32 SAMSUNGBOOT                     34.4 GB    disk4s1
           (free space)                                   93.7 GB    -
 ```

+Then something like this if I'm bootstrapping a VM:
 ```
-sudo diskutil unmountDisk /dev/disk4 \
+sudo diskutil unmountDisk /dev/sda \
 dd if=nresult.iso of=/dev/disk4
 ```

-or
+or this if it's bare metal:

 ```
 sudo diskutil unmountDisk /dev/disk4 \
 dd if=nixos-minimal-23.05.2385.48e82fe1b1c-x86_64-linux of=/dev/disk4
 ```

 Next, boot the USB and get to a terminal screen to continue on with the steps below.
+If you're doing this on bare metal and have an Nvidia card, select 'nomodeset' as the option.

 ## 2. Partition and format your hard drive
 I use ZFS, but you can just as easily use ```ext3``` with ```fdisk```.
 Our first step is to just verify we're ready to work.
 The _install media_ has everything available for these commands by default.